 We’ve chosen places that aren’t as busy as some of our more popular attractions but make sure you still maintain 1.5 metres from other people, wear a mask when appropriate and bring hand sanitiser to maintain clean hands.
-Please stay home if you feel sick or have been at any of the current COVID-19 exposure sites.
+Please stay home if you feel sick.

 Disclosure: Ultimately, it’s up to individual families to decide their level of risk.
 Some families will choose to stay home but for others, getting out might improve their mental health.
 No matter what you do, please ensure that you abide by current health alerts following COVID-19 recommendations from the NSW Health.

 Here are places or activities that are less busy that you might want to go with your family

 Go for a hike where there’s more room to stay away from other people.
 Hike along the Yuerlarbah Walk at Glenrock Lagoon.
 Do the Awabakal walk from Dudley to Redhead Walk and enjoy panoramic views of the coast.
 Enjoy the Redhead Coast on the Ken and Audrey Owens Walk.
 Explore Shipwreck Walk, a walk along the Stockton Breakwater which incorporates the wrecks and hulks of several iron and steel ships within the structure.
 For more walks, check out our roundup of local family walks.

 Some people might disagree as Blackbutt Reserve can get pretty crowded at times.
 However, it’s actually a good place to visit as there is so much space.
 The wildlife enclosures have reopened with social distancing protocols but the reptile shows are on again.
 There are also 9 different walking trails to wander down as well.
 Some of our favourite walks which are under 2 kilometres long are the Rainforest Walk, Forest Way and Tall Trees Walk.
 Plus, the playgrounds are open and there is plenty of space to kick around a ball, play hide and seek or tag.